cisco-open/buffalo/README.md

 ## Works-In-Progress:

 **Overall**
-- NEED TO ENSURE THAT YML FILE GOES TO ALL MODULES
-- MAKE IT CONFIGURABLE USING YML FILE
 - Some way to store session state so can have chat history
 - Json dictionary from end-to-end (need to discuss some new ideas)
 - Model Comparison (benchmark of prompts to multiple models, give truthfulness score)